project-chip/connectedhomeip/docs/silabs/dev/vscode/DEBUG.md

 ### Step 4:

-Select the desired target device, from the drop down menu.
+From the drop-down menu, select the desired target device.

 ![](../../images/debug_session.gif)